 Skip to content

-Balkan Trilogy Founder's Tour
+Balkan Trilogy Tour

 Belgrade Serbia

-Our journey begins in Belgrade, the capital of Serbia.
+Your journey begins in Belgrade, the capital of Serbia.
 The city lies on the confluence of two powerful rivers, the Sava and the Danube.
 The site of the city was settled in the 3rd century BC by the Celts before becoming a Roman settlement.
 The Slavic name Beligrad (literally meaning White City) was first recorded in 878 AD.
 Belgrade first became the capital of the Serbian Kingdom in the 13th century, and the Ottoman Turks ruled from the 14th century to the mid-19th century.
 After World War I, it was the capital of Yugoslavia from 1918 until 2006.

 Hotel: St Regis

-Today we will have a curator-led tour at the National Museum.
+Today, visit the National Museum.
 Housed over three floors of a neoclassical former bank building on Republic Square, the museum has a 400,000-piece collection.
 The museum was closed for 15 years and has just re-opened.
 The first floor covers prehistory and classical antiquity, as well as an abundance of Roman material (18 emperors, including Constantine the Great, were born in what is now Serbia).
 The second floor has a collection of Byzantine Serbian exhibits, and the top floor is devoted to paintings with a focus on Yugoslav and European art.
 The Impressionist collection is impressive, with works by Monet, Renoir, Degas, and Cézanne.

 Hotel: St Regis